rururu/rete4frames/doc/waltz_benchmark.md

 Test results obtained on the same hardware.
 As can be seen from the results, rete initially far behind and then starts to catch up CLIPS.
-On the most difficult test rete three times superior to CLIPS.

 To get the results run in REPL: